Self Care – The Cure For Tension Myositis Syndrome?

 Chose A Better Way

-Now you can choose a better way, rather than the old way.
-It may be choosing to journal, it may be choosing to talk lovingly to yourself, and having compassion for yourself, it may be just sitting there being present and enjoying the moment, or it may be setting a boundary with a loved one.
+Now, you can choose a better way rather than the old way.
+It may be journaling, talking lovingly to yourself, and having compassion for yourself, or just sitting there, being present and enjoying the moment, or setting a boundary with a loved one.

-We would prefer not to have wildfires that can bring new life to our forests, as we would prefer to have had a life without chronic pain, but in the same way a wildfire can enrich a forest, TMS can enrich our lives.
-Being pain free is not the goal, but self-care is, living lighter is.
-Living in the peace and calm.
-Living compassionately and courageously.
+We would prefer not to have wildfires that can bring new life to our forests, as we would prefer to have a life without chronic pain, but in the same way a wildfire can enrich a forest, TMS can enrich our lives.
+Being pain-free is not the goal.
+Self-care is the goal.
+Living lighter, living more peacefully, and living compassionately and courageously.

 Similar Posts